NEW STANDARDS COMMITTEE (NESCOM) CONVENTIONS

 c.
 Extension Requests may be requested for a period of one to four years.
 Extension requests shall include sufficient information to provide reasonable confidence that the project will be completed with the additional time requested in the extension.
 The usual extension approval is for one to two years.
 When longer extensions are requested (i.e., three to four years), sufficient extenuating circumstances must be provided to justify the length of the extension.

 - Modified PARs

-c.
-Modified PARs shall not result in a PAR extension.
+b.
+Modified PARs will not result in a PAR extension.
 If a change in the completion date extends the PAR past the existing expiration date, a PAR Extension Request must be submitted.
-This can be done concurrently.
+The Modified PAR and the PAR Extension Request can be submitted concurrently.

 - PARs for the Revision of a Standard

 Any substantive change(s) must be explained in section 8.1 Additional Explanatory Notes.